If you’re looking to create a great nonprofit website RFP (or a website brief) for your organization, you’re in the right place.

 Key Website Actions

-Key Website Actions in RFP
+Key Website Actions to include in your website RFP

 Okay, so now we’re going to get into the website itself.